Mambit/git-github2/README.md

 # git-github2
-For Edureka tutorals with Reyshmaa
+For Edureka tutorals with Reyshmaa.